coleygroup/quarc/README.md

 > [!IMPORTANT]
 > The QUARC models used in the paper rely on the **[NameRxn](https://www.nextmovesoftware.com/namerxn.html) reaction classification codes** as part of the model input.
 Specifically, the reaction class is encoded as a one-hot vector, requiring access to the full NameRxn code mapping.
 >
-> Users with Pistachio license may contact the authors (xiaoqis@mit.edu) to get the classification mapping file used in this work.
+> Users with a Pistachio license can access the **2023Q4 version** of `Pistachio Reaction Types.csv` directly (2271 NameRxn classes + Unrecognized).
+Otherwise, they may contact the authors (xiaoqis@mit.edu) to obtain the specific files used in this work.
 >
 > For users wihtout NameRxn access, we are preparing an open-source version that removes this dependency.
-More details will be available on [ASKCOSv2](https://gitlab.com/mlpds_mit/askcosv2) soon.
+The back-end service is planned to be integrated into [ASKCOSv2](https://gitlab.com/mlpds_mit/askcosv2)'s july release ([release note](https://askcos-docs.mit.edu/release-notes/8-Changelogs.html)).
+In the meantime, an early-access implementation is also avaliable at the [quarc-oss](https://github.com/Xiaoqi-Sun/quarc-oss) repo.

 ## Quick Start (Inference Only)